Skip links

 Thaioil Group is committed to conducting supplier assessment on sustainability topics and promoting suppliers’ capacity on ESG management.
 The Company has established a long-term plan to proactively evaluate the strategic suppliers, based on the analysis results of suppliers who pose operational risks.
 This helps manage risks within the supply chain and achieve 100% of strategic supplier assessment on ESG risks by 2026.

-In 2024, Thaioil Group conducted a supplier assessment on ESG risks as follows.
+In 2025, Thaioil Group conducted a supplier assessment on ESG risks as follows.

-1. Supplier Desk Assessment: the Company examined the certificates and assessment report issued by the Independent Accredited Auditing Body, including ISO14001, ISO50001, ISO45001, OHSAS18001, ISO9001, ISO17025, ISO27001, Green Industry Standard assessments by the Ministry of Industry of Thailand, and the certifications from the Thai Private Sector Collective Action Against Corruption (CAC), Corporate Social Responsibility, and the Department of Industrial Work Award (CSR-DIW Award) by the Ministry of Industry etc.
+1. Supplier Desk Assessment: the Company examined the certificates and assessment report issued by the Independent Accredited Auditing Body, including ISO14001, ISO50001, ISO45001, OHSAS18001, ISO9001, ISO17025, ISO27001, Green Industry Standard assessments by the Ministry of Industry of Thailand, and the certifications from the Collective Action Against Corruption (CAC), Corporate Social Responsibility, and the Department of Industrial Work Award (CSR-DIW Award) by the Ministry of Industry etc.

 2. Supplier On-Site Assessments Thaioil Group conducted on-site supplier assessments on sustainability topic, classified into two types as follows: